jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 Before we start looking at the code, we need a crash test dummy.

 * Often when showing sample concurrent code we use `sleep` statements to simulate non-determinism
-* This works, but is something of a co-out
+* This works, but is something of a cop-out
 * For this presentation I have created a small class for test driving our sample code

 ## Slide 3: Finance class